systemsecologygroup/Automatic-Measurements-of-Fishes-physical-traits-V2/README.md

-# Automatic Measurements of Fishes physical traits V2.
+# Automatic Measurements of Fishes physical traits (version 2).

 ## Note: This digital tool was developed in connection to the [INDUCE](https://meerwissen.org/partnership-projects/induce/) project (2020-2022), as part of the [MeerWissen](https://meerwissen.org) (African-German Partners for Ocean Knowledge) initiative.